prajapati-incontrol/gd4ps-jax/README.md

 # JAX implementation of Distribution System State-Estimation (Ongoing)

-This project is open-source version of a private repository for Distribution Power Sytem State Estimation using [JAX](https://github.com/google/jax).
+This project is **being developed** as an open-source version of a private repository for Distribution Power Sytem State Estimation using [JAX](https://github.com/google/jax).
 It leverages the rich topological structure of power grids, modeled as simplicial complexes, to improve the accuracy and robustness of state estimation models.

 ## Visualization of the predictions of trained model from *PyTorch implementation* for an MV/LV Network